 Regression testing is a critical quality assurance practice that ensures new code changes don’t negatively impact existing functionality.
 A well-documented regression suite serves as a safeguard against software defects, providing confidence that system stability is maintained across releases.
 Comprehensive documentation of your regression suite enables team members to understand test coverage, execution strategies, and maintenance procedures.

 This guide covers essential aspects of regression suite documentation, from test selection criteria to execution schedules, maintenance strategies, and version control practices.
-Effective regression suite documentation ensures consistent test execution, reduces technical debt, and maintains high-quality standards throughout the software development lifecycle.
+Regression documentation connects to other test artifacts: Test Case Design Best Practices inform test creation, Test Coverage Reports measure suite effectiveness, and findings feed into Test Summary Reports.

 Regression Suite Overview